 - The cost of methamphetamine to Illinois is roughly $2 billion per year

 The Illinois Meth Project conducts extensive surveys and focus group research to more thoroughly understand attitudes and behaviors related to methamphetamine in Illinois.
 This research provides the foundation for Illinois Meth Project’s messaging and communication programs.

 The Illinois Meth Project’s research-based, high impact advertising graphically portrays the ravages of Meth use.
 The saturation-level campaign reaches 70-90% of teens, 3-5 times a week with prevention messaging spanning TV, radio, outdoor, newspapers, and the Internet.

 The program, which has gained nationwide attention for its uncompromising approach and demonstrated impact, has won 45 awards, including 11 Gold ADDY Awards, 19 Silver ADDY Awards, 2 Gold Effie Awards, and the Cannes Lions Award at the Cannes International Advertising Festival.

 PUBLIC POLICY AND COMMUNITY ACTION

-The Illinois Meth Project activities increase awareness of the critical nature of the Meth problem, influencing and escalating public dialogue to find solutions.
+The Illinois Meth Project activities increase awareness of the critical nature of the Meth problem in Springfield IL, influencing and escalating public dialogue to find solutions.
 Coordinating closely with local, state, and federal agencies, the Illinois Meth Project organizes a broad range of community outreach programs that mobilize communities to assist in Meth awareness and prevention activities.